 Search, Eat, Survive

 Even though food supplies are scarce during winter, work smarter and not harder to find them, in order to save precious energy.
 And don’t forget that your mindset is an important factor when it comes to surviving in the wild.
+Check out our basic tips on how to survive in the wilds for more information that can save you!

 That being said, have you been in a survival situation when you really needed to find food fast?
 What did you eat then?
 Have we left anything out in this article?
 Tell us in the comments below!